poivronjaune/ai-trading-indicators/README.md

 # AI Trading Indicators

+>**Warning**
+>Work in progress, not production ready, poor documentation :)
+>This project was generated from AI Agents.
+Unsuccessful generations are stored in folders and filenames with the _chatgpt or .chatgpt extensions.
+Current release is under the ind folder.

 ## Overview

 The **Indicators** package is a Python library designed to process financial time-series data stored in CSV files and generate technical indicators using the TA-Lib library.
 It provides both a command-line interface (CLI) for interactive use and a programmatic API for integration into other applications.